syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Reset Resource

-If the dynamic resources are replaced to an underlying datasource, we need to notify the data source changes.
+When we replace resource in a data source dynamically, we must notify the data source.

 {% tabs %}
 {% highlight dart hl_lines="5 8" %}